suntorytime/phase-2-part-B/part-1/README.md

 Once the tests for the custom student object pass, move on to the classroom object type.
 Write the code for the custom classroom object in the file `classroom.js`.
 Work through the tests until all of the tests pass.

 ## Conclusion
-Once all the tests have passed, you have completed Part 1 of the assessment.
-If you haven't done so already, commit your changes and move on to Part 2.
+Once all the tests have passed, you have completed this part of the assessment.
+If you haven't done so already, commit your changes and move on to the next part of this challenge.